 Her writing explored topics such as child marriage, single motherhood, and women abuse.

-As a celebrated and successful author, she travelled far and wide, visiting several American universities.
+As a celebrated and successful author, she travelled far and wide, visiting several foreign universities.

 Buchi worked as a library officer for the British Museum in London; a youth worker and sociologist for the Inner London Education Authority and then in 1976, she worked as a community worker.